grpc/proposal/A32-xds-circuit-breaking.md

 ## Other parameters considered

-There is a group of other parameters in the xDS circuit breakers, but most of them do not apply to gRPC's use case, and they will be ignored in the implementation.
+There is a group of other parameters in the xDS circuit breakers, but they are either infeasible for gRPC's use case or having extraordinary implementation complexity based on current gRPC architecture.
+They will be ignored at the moment and to be reevaluated after we get more inquiries.
 The following parameters have been considered:

 - `max_connections`: the maximum number of connections can be created to an upstream cluster.